Frequently Asked QuestionsWhat is counseling?

 Where is the Office of Counseling Services?

-The Office of Counseling Services is located at 101 Sunshine Manor.
-We are located in the house across from Tucker Hall-next to Black Archives.
+The Office of Counseling Services is located at 636 Gamble Street.
+We are located across from FAMU Village Residence Hall.

 Who is eligible to receive services?

 Currently enrolled FAMU students are eligible for services.
 Each registered student receives individualized face to face short-term therapy.
 If you are interested in couples counseling, one person in the relationship must be a registered student at FAMU.

 How often are appointments?
 How long do they last?